connexcs/docs/getting-started.md

 * Website: "Website" shall also be added by the users.
 * Portal URL: Portal URL shall be added by the users in the given text field.
 * Portal Username: "Portal Username" shall also be written in the text field by the user.
-* Portal Password: "Portal Password" will also be a requirement.
+* Portal Password: "Portal Password" is also required.
 * Portal Access: Users will select the "Portal Access" option from dropdown menu either as Yes or No.
 * Status: Users will set/select the "Status" of the Carrier.
 Status dropdown menu options are:
   1. Active
   2. Inactive
   3. Pending Approval
 * Currency: Users will set the "Currency" from the dropdown menu options.
 * Address: Users will write the "Address" of the Carrier.
-Users will add two addresses with country and postcode.
+Users will add two addresses with country and postcode/ZIP code.
 * Pre Ring Timeout and Post Ring Timeout: Users will set the "Pre Ring Timeout" and "Post Ring Timeout" in the given text fields.

 ![alt text][carrier-sorting]